Nikare with his Wife and Daughter

 Hayes, William C. 1953.
-Scepter of Egypt I: A Background for the Study of the Egyptian Antiquities in The Metropolitan Museum of Art, Part I: From the Earliest Times to the End of the Middle Kingdom.
-New York: Metropolitan Museum of Art.
+Scepter of Egypt I: A Background for the Study of the Egyptian Antiquities in The Metropolitan Museum of Art: From the Earliest Times to the End of the Middle Kingdom.
+Cambridge, Mass.: The Metropolitan Museum of Art.

 Dorman, Peter F., Prudence Harper, and Holly Pittman 1987.
 Egypt and the Ancient Near East in The Metropolitan Museum of Art.
 New York: The Metropolitan Museum of Art, p.
 18.

 Robins, Gay 2001.
 Egyptian Statues, Shire Egyptology, 26.
 Princes Risborough, 26, fig. 25.